 - Piro M, Della Bona R, Abbate A, Biasucci LM, Crea F. Sex-related differences in myocardial remodeling.
 J Am Coll Cardiol 2010;55:1057-65.

 - Seropian IM, Toldo S, Van Tassell BW, Abbate A. Anti-inflammatory strategies for ventricular remodeling following ST-segment elevation acute myocardial infarction.
 J Am Coll Cardiol 2014;63:1593-603.

-Keywords: Adrenergic Agents, Adrenergic Antagonists, Aldosterone, Angioplasty, Angiotensin II, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anticoagulants, Apoptosis, Acute Coronary Syndrome, Biological Markers, Blood Pressure, Coronary Vessels, Diabetes Mellitus, Echocardiography, Electrocardiography, Heart Failure, Hypertrophy, Hypotension, Inflammation, Intercellular Signaling Peptides and Proteins, Myocardial Infarction, Myocardium, Myocytes, Cardiac, Neurotransmitter Agents, Percutaneous Coronary Intervention, Renin, Shock, Cardiogenic, Sympathetic Nervous System, Troponin I, Vascular Resistance, Vasoconstrictor Agents, Ventricular Function, Left, Ventricular Remodeling
+Keywords: Adrenergic Agents, Adrenergic Antagonists, Aldosterone, Angioplasty, Angiotensin II, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anticoagulants, Apoptosis, Acute Coronary Syndrome, Biomarkers, Blood Pressure, Coronary Vessels, Diabetes Mellitus, Echocardiography, Electrocardiography, Heart Failure, Hypertrophy, Hypotension, Inflammation, Intercellular Signaling Peptides and Proteins, Myocardial Infarction, Myocardium, Myocytes, Cardiac, Neurotransmitter Agents, Percutaneous Coronary Intervention, Renin, Shock, Cardiogenic, Sympathetic Nervous System, Troponin I, Vascular Resistance, Vasoconstrictor Agents, Ventricular Function, Left, Ventricular Remodeling

 < Back to Listings